 A mask to filter out bad smells on the train.

 When I finished moving to Japan at the turn of the century, I never wanted to go outside with a mask.
 I thought they looked a bit much and were embarrassing.
-But now that my hay fever allergies have gotten worse, it’s hard to make it through the spring with a mask.
+But now that my hay fever allergies have gotten worse, it’s hard to make it through the spring without a mask.
 Though I think I’ll pass on the stinky train mask.

 This article was originally published on November 6, 2015 and has since been updated.